Healthy cook, author and Keto diet advocate Scott Gooding knows a thing or two about living life right. Or at least when it comes to dinner.

 Here he shares one of his favourite salmon recipes, some tips on staying trim while travelling and spills a little on why we should all bring a little Keto into our lives…

-“My food journey begin when I was a child growing up in London.
-My folks ran pubs in and around London for nearly 40 years and were specifically very food-focused pubs, which was perhaps against convention at the time.
+“My food journey began when I was a child growing up in London.
+My folks ran pubs in and around London for nearly 40 years and were specifically very food-focused, which was perhaps against convention at the time.

 My mum and dad established a reputation for delicious home-cooked meals, whether I like it or not my love of real food started then.
-The flavours that excite me today are the ones of my childhood if I’m honest and I learned my skills in the kitchen almost by osmosis.”
+The flavours that excite me today are the ones of my childhood and if I’m honest I think I learned my skills in the kitchen almost by osmosis.”

 “The whole Keto concept is certainly nothing new or foreign to us as humans.
 In fact if we didn’t possess the ability to burn stored fat (or dietary fat) as a primary fuel source then we wouldn’t be here today.